Bohdanken/HospitalService/README.md

 - Hospitals are registered by admins and given an API key that is used to perform different actions.
 - Hospital should be able to create/update/delete a visit for certain patient.
 - Hospital can also register a doctor or a patient in the service.
+- Same patient should be same across different hospitals

 ### Doctor